bsmith89/midas2-wiki/SNV-Module.md

    - _minor_allele_freq_: allele frequency of _minor_allele_; 0.0 if only one allele is observed
    - _allele_counts_: number of alleles observed

-## Population SNVs Calling Analysis
+## Population SNV Calling Analysis

 Having run the single-sample SNV step for all the sample, users next can compute the across-sample SNV analysis using the `merge_snps` command. `merge_snps` requires a TSV file (`${my_sample_list}`) specifying the sample name `sample_name` and root output directory of single-sample SNV results `midas_outdir`.
 See [this page](https://github.com/czbiohub/MIDAS2.0/wiki/Common-Command-Line-Arguments#across-samples-analysis) for details.